SignPath/website/docs/documentation/crypto-providers.md

 ### Linux Docker container samples {#linux-docker-samples}

-For the supported Linux distributions we provide Docker container based example scripts to demonstrate the different signing tool scenarios, their configuration and their required dependencies.
+For the supported Linux distributions we provide Docker container based example scripts to demonstrate the different signing tool scenarios, their configuration and the required dependencies.

 See the `samples` directory in the Linux Crypto Provider package.
-Also check out `samples/README.md`.
+It contains a `README.md` file with further information.

-While all the contained scripts could also run outside of a Docker container, especially for GPG based signing tools we recommend to perform the signing operations in a container to contain the signing and all used dependencies.
+All of the provided scripts can also be executed outside of a Docker container.
+However, we recommend to perform the signing operations in a container to keep the dependencies in one manageable place, especially for GPG based signing tools.

 ## Installation

-Depending on signing tool you're using, the corresponding Crypto Provider needs to be installed (on all build nodes).
+Depending on the signing tool you're using, the corresponding Crypto Provider needs to be installed (on all build nodes).

 * **SignPath KSP or CSP** for [SignTool.exe](#signtool) and most native Windows tools
 * **SignPath Cryptoki** for [OpenSSL](#openssl), [jarsigner](#jarsigner), and many other Open Source tools